null-syntax/tableTwo/README.md

     #latest update:
     04/11/2016
-    pre-release update, all functions work as expected but more are being added.
+    pre-release update, all functions should work as expected but more are being added and functionality may be changed.
     Please see the development list in the readme for more information.

-    added date column types using bootstrap datepicker. added 'showCondensedView' view option in addition to mobile option, changed option array 'mobileDefaultColumns' to 'condensedDefaultColumns', these columns will remain by default when condensed view is applied. added 'sendOnChange' option to send table data on change. added event binding to addRow
-    added event binding to editCells
-    added event binding to addColumn
-    added event binding to removeRow
+    fixed issue with adding columns while using condensed view. added default columns builder.
+    changed some condensed view settings.

-    added some functionality to select column types.
+    added more defaults column types.
+    added ability for external columns types.

     added the above to the readme log.